📝 Topics Covered

 if __name__ == '__main__':

-Template Method is a behavioral design pattern that allow us to defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
+Template Method defines the skeleton of an algorithm in a superclass but lets subclasses override specific steps of the algorithm without changing its overall structure.

 from abc import ABC, abstractmethod